Difference Between Badlands and Black Hills

 Badlands are commonly found in every part of the continent except Antarctica because of their Ecological conditions.

-They are similar to the desert but have a few variations such as instead of sandstone and yellow sand, it has red sand and terracotta.
+They are similar to the desert but have a few variations, such as, instead of sandstone and yellow sand, it has red sand and terracotta.

 What is Black Hills?

 The Black Hills are a small, deserted mountain range surging from the Great Plains of North America in western South Dakota and extending into northeastern Wyoming, USA.
-It is usually called the island of trees in a sea of grass.
+It is called the island of trees in a sea of grass.

 The Black Hills is an interpretation of the Lakota Paha Sapa, which means hills that are black and are also dwelling hold to the highest elevations of continental North America